Clown Loach (Botia Macracantha) Our ultimate care guide for this stunning Fresh Water tropical fish.

 The clown loach is a dining room favorite in both Indonesia and Borneo, but luckily for the fish, it is a popular aquarium resident in the Western world and is safe from most fishermen.

 The clown loach is best known for its unique coloration: orange and black striped body and red fins.
 It’s also widely known for its active personality and energy.

 For freshwater hobbyists, the clown loach is a popular favorite as it is not only beautiful and exciting, but it’s also an even-tempered tank mate that gets along with a variety of other fish.
 Unlike an overwhelming number of other fish, the clown loach is most active during the daylight hours, so it can be easily observed and enjoyed.

-In their natural habitat, clown loaches can grow to be up to 25-30 cm long, however, in an aquarium, an adult loach can reach up to 12 cm.
-Maybe in a very large public aquarium, they will reach almost 25cm.
+In their natural habitat, clown loaches can grow to be up to 30 cm, however, in a home aquarium, the average adult clown loach is around 15-18 cm with some kept in very large aquariums reaching almost 25cm and sold for around $200 each.